-1. Report the identity theft to the Federal Trade Commission (FTC) by completing the FTC’s online complaint form at www.identitytheft.gov or by calling the FTC at 1-877-438-4338, and obtain an FTC Identity Theft Affidavit.
-If you decide to use the FTC’s online complaint form, please remember to either create an online account with the FTC to save your Identity Theft Report, or print out and save your completed form before leaving the website since you will be unable to retrieve it once you leave the website if you do not create an account.
+1. Report the identity theft to the Federal Trade Commission (FTC) by completing the FTC’s online complaint form at https://identitytheft.gov/Assistant# or by calling the FTC at 1-877-438-4338, and obtain an FTC Identity Theft Affidavit.
+If you decide to use the FTC’s online complaint form at Identitytheft.gov, please remember to either create an online account with the FTC to save your Identity Theft Report, or print out and save your completed form before leaving the Identitytheft.gov website since you will be unable to retrieve it once you leave the website if you do not create an account.

 2. Contact your local police department about the identity theft and provide them with: